DanArmstrong124/cook-book/README.md

 - Sorting Pages: The pages linked into the main.html using Jinja and Flask to sort the listing for the user.
 - - African, American, British Etc.
+- - Contain the Side of Page Adverts.

 ### Features Left to Implement
 - NONE